Ever since social media networks were created, parents have been concerned with cyberstalking.

 In 2018, a Boston man named Joseph Kukstis was charged with cyberstalking for allegedly sending hundreds of degrading messages to his ex-girlfriend.
 He also allegedly created a fake Instagram account and sent out intimate pictures of the victim to her friends.
 This is just one example of cyberstalking and the damage that it can do.

-The first thing that you should do to protect your children from cyberstalking is to educate them about it.
-You should teach them the signs of cyberstalking and let them know what kind of behavior is unacceptable.
+The first thing that you should do to protect children from cyberstalkers and online harassment is to educate them.
+Teach them the signs of cyberstalking and let them know what kinds of behaviors are unacceptable.
 Many children simply do not know anything about cyberstalking or why it’s dangerous.

-You should also warn your children not to talk to strangers on the internet.
+Also warn your children not to talk to strangers on the internet — just like in the streets.
 If you suspect your child is susceptible to risky behavior, place the computer in a public area of your house.
 That way, your children will be discouraged from doing anything that is potentially dangerous.

-However, the best way to protect your children from cyberstalking is to make sure they feel comfortable talking to you when and if they have problems.
+However, the best way to protect your children from cyberstalkers is to make sure they feel comfortable talking to you when they have problems.
 If they know that they can trust you, then they’ll be more likely to communicate with you if they’re being cyberstalked.

-Cyberstalking is a serious crime and it’s increasing in frequency.
-Psychology Today even labeled cyberstalking, “the fastest growing crime.”
-Children today are online and on their phones more than ever before.
-It’s crucial for parents to be aware of cyberstalking and the potential harm it can cause.
+Psychology Today called cyberstalking, “the fastest growing crime,” and with children online and on their phones more than ever before, it’s crucial for parents to be aware of cyberstalking and the potential harm it can cause.